lfaferreira/knn-titanic/README.md

 ### 4.5 - Create Features
 - **Sex:** Will be given numerical values for their respective categories
 - **Cabin:** Will be given numerical values for their respective categories and be grouped by the first letter
+- **Cabin:** Will receive numerical values for their respective categories and will be grouped by the first letter.
+Missing values will be set to "N"
+- **Name:** I believe the only use here would be to take the titles and insert numerical values into them
+- **Boarders:** They will receive numerical values for their respective categories

 ### 4.6 - Drop Features
-- **Name:** I believe that the only use here would be to take the titles and input numerical values into them
 - **Ticket:** There is a high degree of variation and dispersion in this data.
 I don't see much use in them, maybe group them together in some way and check for some relationship with the tariff
-- **Embarked:** The missing values

 ### 4.7 - Normalization and Standardization